crimoniv/pushbullet-tasker-js/README.md

 1. Get a Pushbullet API key from [Settings > Account > Access Tokens > Create Access Token][pb-settings].

-2. In Tasker, create and asign the API key to the `pb_token` variable (see:
+2. In Tasker, create and assign the API key to the `pb_token` variable (see:
    [Parameters](#parameters)).

 3. Load the library (locally or externally):